Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms

 \subsection{Hamiltonian analysis: Einstein frame}

-We use bar to distinguish the variables in the Einstein frame from the ones in the Jordan frame.
-However, all the bars over the variables have been omitted in this subsection for briefness.
-Under ADM decomposition the action becomes
+In this subsection, we will perform the detailed Hamilonian analysis of the thoery in the Einstein frame.
+Here we mention that all the bars over the variables, which is used to denote the quantity in the Einstein frame, have been omitted for briefness.
+Under ADM decomposition, the action \eqref{EF1} becomes